 The surfaces of the new product that are in direct contact with the flames may create smoky smell while warming up using your grill for the first time.
 All metal grill details are covered with Temal 400 paints.
 The paint does not consist of unhealthy compounds and no chemicals hazardous to health are released during heating.
-It’s also bears dry heat up to 400 degrees centigrade.
-Some splitting and burning of the paint is normal, because in the long run the paint does not bear the heat of the flames.
+It also bears dry heat up to 400 degrees centigrade.
+Some splitting and burning of the paint are normal because, in the long run, the paint does not bear the heat of the flames.

-Please note, that the grill may have sharp edges and the steel parts of the grill heats up when the fire is firing, therefore the are risk to harm or burn yourself.
-We suggest to use natural materials, starter cubes or a little of lighter fluid with small dry birch logs for lighting the fire.
+Please note, that the grill may have sharp edges and the steel parts of the grill heat up when the fire is firing, therefore the is a risk to harm or burn yourself.
+We suggest using natural materials, starter cubes or a little lighter fluid with small dry birch logs for lighting the fire.
 To make a fire lighting more easier and to ensure that the grill is getting enough air, open the damper and keep the door open as well.

-You should not forget that wood is a natural material, it change move depending on weather conditions.
-Large and small cracks, color tone differences and changes, as well as a changing structure of wood are not errors, but a result of wood growing and a feature of wood as a natural material.
-Natural wood (not impregnated) becomes grayish after having been left untouched for a while, and can be turn blue and become moldy.
+You should not forget that wood is a natural material, it changes move depending on weather conditions.
+Large and small cracks, colour tone differences and changes, as well as a changing structure of wood are not errors, but a result of wood growing and a feature of wood as a natural material.
+Natural wood (not impregnated) becomes greyish after having been left untouched for a while and can be turned blue and become mouldy.
 You should immediately process them with wood impregnations to protect the wooden details of our produced products.

 We definitely recommend that you process the windows with a wood impregnation agent, and do it namely both inside and outside, because the windows can become twisted.
-In general, we recommend for the conclusive finishing a weather protection paint that will protect wood from moisture and UV radiation after the house is assembled.
+In general, we recommend for the conclusive finishing a weather protection paint that will protect the wood from moisture and UV radiation after the house is assembled.
 Consult a specialist regarding paints suitable for unprocessed softwood and follow the paint manufacturer’s instructions.
-Your grill cabin life time will be much longer after having properly painted.
-We recommend that you inspect the house thoroughly once every six month.
+Your grill cabin lifetime will be much longer after having properly painted.
+We recommend that you inspect the house thoroughly once every six months.